-For example, the transportation buses to and from the parks do go to and from Shades of Green.
+For example, the transportation buses that go to and from the parks also go to and from Shades of Green.

 As an added perk, Shades of Green is only a two minute walk from the Polynesian Resort so, if you are so inclined, you could hoof it over there and then take their buses or boats to the parks.